samisalkosuo/finnish-dep-parser-docker/README.md

 Some environment variables can be used.

-- *enable_cache*, enable cache for parsed conllu documents, 'true' or 'false'
+- *enable_cache*, enable in-memory cache, 'true' or 'false'
   - Default is 'true'.
-  - Cache is 100MB in-memory cache.
+  - Cache size is 100MB.
 - *server_feature*, set features to start: DEP, LEMMA, FWN or ALL.
   - Separate features using comma to set features.
 For example: -e "server_feature=DEP,FWN"
   - Default is ALL to start all features.